Relevant Region Sampling Strategy with Adaptive Heuristic for Asymptotically Optimal Path Planning: Simulations

 \subsection{Simulations in $SE(2)$ State Space}

-We choose the $SE(2)$ environments shown in Fig. \ref{SimulationEnvironments_2D} to verify our method, and they are called the 'BugTrap', the 'BarrierEasy', the 'Maze', and the 'RandomPolygons' in the OMPL benchmark platform.
+We choose the $SE(2)$ environments shown in Fig. \ref{SimulationEnvironments_2D} to verify our method, and they are called the `BugTrap', the `Maze', and the `RandomPolygons' in the OMPL benchmark platform.
 To give the reader an intuitional understanding of our 2D planning simulations, we show the trajectories found by our method in Fig. \ref{SimulationPath_2D}.
 The trajectories are interpolated in terms of time.

 In our 2D simulations, the state space definition contains the position $x, y$ and orientation $w$.
-To manifest the superiority of our method, we compared with seven different state-of-art algorithms, they are the RRT*, the BIT*, the AIT*, the ABIT*, the \emph{Informed} RRT*, the RRT\#, and the $Informed+Relevant$ sampling method proposed in \cite{joshi2020relevant}.
+To manifest the superiority of our method, we compared with seven different state-of-art algorithms, they are the RRT*, the BIT*, the AIT*, the ABIT*, the Informed RRT*, the RRT\#, and the Informed $+$ Relevant sampling method proposed in \cite{joshi2020relevant}.
 In these simulations, we use the trajectory length as the cost metric.
-The optimization objective is set as $0.92 \times c_{opt}$, where the $c_{opt}$ is the cost of the optimal solution.
-The $c_{opt}$ is the solution cost of the RRT* method after $300$ seconds' execution.
-All the state-of-art planners are configured with their default parameter sets.
+The optimization objective is set as $\beta \times c_{opt}$, where the $c_{opt}$ is the cost of the optimal solution and $\beta$ is a number close to $100\%$.
+The $c_{opt}$ is the solution cost of the RRT* method after $300$ seconds of execution, which is nearly optimal.
+We choose to use this number to represent the optimal cost.
 To reduce the randomness, each planner runs $100$ times in each environment.

 The simulation results in the $SE(2)$ state spaces are shown in Fig. \ref{SimulationResults_2D}.
-The left parts of the pictures are the time each planner spending to generate the required trajectory.
-The right parts of the pictures show the cost distribution in terms of time.
-We start drawing the line charts when 50 percent of all runs find the solution and stop drawing when 95 percent have finished the problem-solving.
-In addition, we provide the error bars for all bar charts and line charts.
+On the left side of the pictures, the charts shows the amount of time each planner took to generate the required path.
+On the right side, the cost distribution is presented in terms of time.
+We begin plotting the line charts once 50\% of all runs have found a solution, and stop once 95\% have completed the problem-solving process.
+Hence, the speed of obtaining the initial solution can also be displayed in the same chart.
+Additionally, error bars are provided for all bar charts and line charts.

 The 2D simulation results show that our method acquired significant improvements and achieved better performance.
 Both the initial solution quality and the convergence rate of our method are better than the others.
 The only drawback of our method is we generate the initial solution slower than the others, but we acquired the best initial solution quality.
 And our initial solution is better than the others' optimized solutions at the same time point.